Naturally, the character’s attire didn’t give the 37-year-old actor much room for pranks on set.

 The film, directed by Lenny Abrahamson, is loosely based on Frank Sidebottom, the comic persona of English musician Chris Sievey, who started the character in the mid-80s.
 Frank tells the story of a young wannabe musician who randomly joins a peculiar band called the Soronprfbs, fronted by Frank.
 They attempt to record an album and later head to South by Southwest in Austin.

-Maggie Gyllenhaal, Domhnall Gleeson, Carla Azar, Francois Civil at the Tommy Hilfiger and Dark Horse wine sponsored event, also revealed that his go-to karaoke song is in fact not “Summer Wind.”
+Fassbender, who was joined by his cast mates Maggie Gyllenhaal, Domhnall Gleeson, Carla Azar, Francois Civil at the Tommy Hilfiger and Dark Horse wine sponsored event, also revealed that his go-to karaoke song is in fact not “Summer Wind.”

 “Not in karaoke.
 That’s just at open-air events,” he said.